 The developer's Design and Access Statement has many references to green infrastructure within and beyond the site, but for this to be effective, it needs to fit into a Green Infrastructure Strategy for the Stroud Valleys.
-Sadly this does not exist.
+Sadly this does not yet exist, although I understand that it is now being worked on.
 Current Government policy for nature conservation stresses the importance of increasing connectivity across all landscapes, so that natural processes and wildlife can flow more effectively.
 Policy for spatial planning similarly stresses the importance of green infrastructure.
 Land in the Slad Valley has the potential to fit both policies, but with no locally relevant policies, or practical strategies to make them real, even the most environmentally friendly development on this site is unlikely to make a difference.

-• Views in and out of the site

-The best views from public roads are from the B4070 from Stroud to Slad, and from Folly Lane, that runs just below the ridge on the north side of the Slad Valley to Bulls Cross above Slad.
+• Views in and out of the site The best views from public roads are from the B4070 from Stroud to Slad, and from Folly Lane, that runs just below the ridge on the north side of the Slad Valley to Bulls Cross above Slad.
 Although both are public roads, they are also popular recreational routes for walkers, runners and (in the case of Slad Road) cyclists.
 There are oblique views up and down the valley, to and from Swifts Hill and from other footpaths, enjoyed by walkers and runners.